-GI Location/description and assets Existing GI Recognised enhancement needs reference functions and assets Mossdale Road local wildlife discourage harmful recreational • site, priority habitats access to sensitive habitats and designated sites.
-Barringer Road Newtondale Avenue Nature Conservation - improve the ecological connectivity Alder Close between existing habitats and the Local Nature Reserve by creating Almond Rise new habitats within open space and school playing fields (existing and former) creating a bigger and Wensleydale Close better connected ecological network within the Maun Valley Maun Leigh ecological network.
-Restore areas of heathland. adjacent Heatherley Primary School (additional educational function linkage with the LNR) Nature Conservation - sensitively manage the LNR and LWS for the features it has been designated. former Ravensdale School playing fields Recreational linkages from the former Ravensdale School playing fields are in need of protection and enhancement in order to provide access to the LNR and to the wider Maun Valley Corridor for existing and any new residents.
+GI Location/description and assets Existing GI Recognised enhancement needs reference functions and assets Mossdale Road local wildlife discourage harmful recreational • Barringer Road site, priority habitats access to sensitive habitats and designated sites.
+Newtondale Avenue Nature Conservation - improve the ecological connectivity Alder Close between existing habitats and the Local Nature Reserve by creating Almond Rise new habitats within open space and school playing fields (existing and former) creating a bigger and Wensleydale Close better connected ecological network within the Maun Valley ● Maun Leigh ecological network.
+Restore areas of heathland. adjacent Heatherley Primary School (additional educational function linkage with the LNR) Nature Conservation - sensitively manage the LNR and LWS for the features it has been designated. former Ravensdale School playing fields ucsignated.
+Recreational linkages from the former Ravensdale School playing fields are in need of protection and enhancement in order to provide access to the LNR and to the wider Maun Valley Corridor for existing and any new residents.
 The LNR is also a designated local wildlife site (LWS) and contains habitats characteristic the wider Sherwood Forest (e.g. woodland, acid grassland).
 This GI section also provides an opportunity to create new habitat areas (e.g. oak/birch woodland, acid grassland and heathland) and to restore areas of heathland, including on adjacent school playing fields (existing and former).
-12-E Maun Valley LNR and green SuDS priority Recreation - Recreation - enhance this area area: open space as a recreational hub such that Tł This GI section includes: and local nature reserve; multi-user open space provision is for nearby residents is multi-functional (e.g. outdoor gym). the Maun Valley LNR (north and south sections) stretching from Ravensdale Road troile 3,,. to New Mill Lane (walking and cycling); Recreation - improve pathways for multi-user access throughout sewage treatment works strategic GI hub for the Maun Valley the LNR, whilst ensuring impacts on sensitive areas are avoided. historic Hallam's grave Trail Historic mills and adjacent land Nature Recreation -enhance entrances and road crossings onto this Ravensdale allotments Conservation - local nature reserve, local wildlife i area, wriere riecessary, sucir triați The section performs a variety of functions including: site, priority habitats; green SuDS priority area Barringer Road.
+12-E Maun Valley LNR and green SuDS priority Recreation - Recreation - enhance this area area: This GI section includes: • open space and local nature • as a recreational hub such that open space provision is for nearby residents is multi-functional (e.g. outdoor gym). • to New Mill Lane sewage treatment works (walking and cycling); strategic Gl for multi-user access throughout the LNR, whilst ensuring impacts • historic Hallam's grave hub for the Maun Valley Trail on sensitive areas are avoided.
+Historic mills and adjacent land Nature Conservation Recreation -enhance entrances and road crossings onto this Ravensdale allotments - local nature reserve, local wildlife these access points are safe and welcoming, especially at Old Mill Lane, new Mill Lane and The section performs a variety of functions including: site, priority habitats; green SuDS priority area Barringer Road.